 On May 6, 2011, the Board of Directors approved the issue of 5,150,000 options to acquire shares in Haoma Mining to employees and consultants.
 The options were issued in recognition of past efforts.
-The non-renounceable options may be converted to an equivalent number of Haoma Mining NL shares subject to continuous performance and Directors' approval.
-The unquoted options may be converted to shares at any time within a two year period from issue date at an exercise price of 10 cents per share.
+The non-renounceable options could be converted to an equivalent number of Haoma Mining NL shares subject to continuous performance and Directors' approval.
+The unquoted options could be converted to shares at any time within a two year period from issue date at an exercise price of 10 cents per share.
+These options were exercised during the 2013 financial year.

-At the 2011 Haoma Annual General Meeting held on November 30, 2011, shareholders approved an issue of 2,000,000 options to acquire shares in Haoma Mining to Director Michele Levine.
+At the Haoma Annual General Meeting held in November 2011, shareholders approved an issue of 2,000,000 options to acquire shares in Haoma Mining to Director Michele Levine.
 The options were issued December 30, 2011 on the same terms and conditions as those issued to employees and consultants on May 6, 2011.
 The options were granted at 10 cents per share.
-No other share options were issued during the year.
+These options were exercised during the 2013 financial year.
+No share options were issued during the 2013 financial year.